Somayah/Assignment-8/README.md

 * The user can also get the orginal URL or the long URL of the givin shorten URL

-* The top ten most popular shortened URLs sorted by the number of times they have been followed.
+* The top ten most popular URLs sorted by the number of times they have been followed.

 ####Partners' names